galaxyproject/SARS-CoV-2/4-Variation/README.md

 1. GenBank file for the reference COVID-19 [genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
    The GenBank record is used by `snpeff` to generate a database for variant annotation.
-2. Accession numbers of reads
+2. Downloaded reads as either paired (for paired end data) or single (for single end data) collections.

 ### Jupyter notebook